merenlab/merenlab.org/_posts/anvio/2017-12-11-additional-data-tables.md

 That's why, while keeping the *ad hoc* workflow in place, we have extended anvi'o in `v4` with a completely new design to work with additional data.

 {:.notice}
-As a part of this design, we ended up killing the [samples database]({% post_url anvio/2015-11-10-samples-db %}){:target="_blank"}.
-If you are too young to remember those days, that's fine, you will not miss the samples database.
+As a part of this design, we ended up killing the 'anvi'o samples database'.
+If you are too young to remember those days, that's fine, you are not missing anything.
 If you are stuck with a an anvio'o project that has a samples database, don't worry, `anvi-migrade-db` program will help you to import the data in the samples database into the new tables in the profile database with no effort.

 ## Views, items, layers, orders: some anvi'o terminology